jakop345/cloudron-box/docs/references/selfhosting.md

 Depending on your setup, you may need to run this as root.

+On OS X, it is known to work with the `openssl` package from homebrew.

+See [#14](https://git.cloudron.io/cloudron/cloudron-cli/issues/14) for more information.

+### Windows

+The CLI tool does not work on Windows.

+### Machine subcommands

 You should now be able to run the `cloudron machine help` command in a shell.

-### Machine subcommands

 ```
 create      Creates a new Cloudron